voschezang/mash/README.md

 <img src="img/linear_fits.png" style="max-width: 10%" alt="Plot of Linear fits">

 2. Polynomial regression.
 A linear model (w.r.t. the parameters) that uses non-linear basis functions.
-Note that the fit for noisy exponential signal on the right-most plot is poor.
+Note that the fit for the exponential signal on the right-most plot is poor.

 <img src="img/polynomial_fits.png" style="max-width: 10%" alt="Plot of polynomial regression fits">